joyalserrao/MessageClientSever/README.md

    Where TCPSever & TCPClient both class used for connection

 * Applied SOILD priciple:
- ex: Dependency inversion techniquic used  MessageSever & MessageClient.
+ ex: Dependency inversion (DIP) used in MessageSever & MessageClient.

 * Unit test for Sever connection.